 $23/mo

-50mg is on the high end — the RDA is 11mg and the tolerable upper limit is 40mg.
-Short-term use at 50mg is likely fine, but sustained high-dose zinc can deplete copper and disrupt the zinc/copper ratio.
-The bigger problem is timing: this is being stacked with magnesium, splitting absorption of both.
+50mg sits at the high end.
+The RDA is 11mg and the tolerable upper limit is 40mg.
+Short-term use at 50mg looks fine, but sustained high-dose zinc can deplete copper and disrupt the zinc/copper ratio.
+The bigger problem is timing: you stack this with magnesium, which splits absorption of both.

 → Separate from magnesium by 2+ hours.
 Consider reducing to 30mg for daily use.